edgexfoundry/edgex-taf/docs/run-tests-on-local.md

     ```
     - For APP Service:
     ``` bash
-    # Consul is required.
-Scripts will modify the APP Service configuration.
     # Used 2 profiles, funcational-tests and http-export.

     # Before launching APP Service, please export the following variables.